Antipsychotics for the Treatment of Bipolar Disorder

 What To Think About

-These medicines should be started in low doses, especially in the elderly.
+These medicines should be started in low doses.
 Talk with your doctor about any other medicines you may be taking to make sure there are no negative drug interactions.

-You may need regular blood tests and blood pressure monitoring while taking these medicines.
+You may need regular liver tests, blood tests, and blood pressure monitoring while taking an antipsychotic medicine.
+Your doctor may also monitor your weight and blood sugar.

 eMedicineHealth Medical Reference from Healthwise